 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Y-mAbs Therapeutics, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 20, 2023 - (NASDAQ: YMAB)

-NEW YORK, January 25, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Y-mAbs Therapeutics, Inc.
+NEW YORK, Feb.
+1, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Y-mAbs Therapeutics, Inc..

 Shareholders who purchased shares of YMAB during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.